Public finances

 Cut spending or raise taxes?

-To prevent public finances from deteriorating, the Fiscal Space Working Group – of which DNB is a member – advises the current government to reduce the deficit to around 2% of GDP and to stabilise debt below 60% of GDP in the longer term.
+To prevent public finances from deteriorating, the Working Group on Fiscal Space – of which DNB is a member – advises the current government to reduce the deficit to around 2% of GDP and to stabilise debt below 60% of GDP in the longer term.
 This will put the Netherlands at a sufficient distance from the 3% threshold.
 The government will thus not be compelled to make immediate cuts in case of setbacks and pass on bills to future generations.

 Instead, it should decrease spending or increase taxes.
-However, investments that strengthen the economy, such as those in education or infrastructure, should be protected from cuts, however.
-In a recent position paper, DNB identifies various options for doing so.
+Nevertheless, investments that strengthen the economy, such as in education or infrastructure, remain necessary.
+Politicians will have to make tough choices with the limited fiscal space they have to free up enough money for such investments.
+In a recent position paper, we identify various options for doing so.

 Why is DNB committed to sound public finances?

-Sound public finances and robust buffers allow the government to absorb economic shocks.
+Sound public finances and solid buffers allow the government to absorb economic shocks.
 And this in turn promotes sustainable prosperity.
-High government debts can lead to financial instability.
+High public debts can lead to financial instability.
 In addition, the government’s fiscal policy can either support or undermine European Central Bank (ECB) measures to keep prices stable.

 DNB uses cookies